 - Health promotion

 Over four semesters, you will progressively develop skills and knowledge in fitness assessment and exercise prescription, injury prevention and management, nutrition, health promotion, leadership and self-development, business planning and lifestyle consulting.
 Field Placement opportunities will provide you with workplace experience supervised by trained professionals and leaders in the fitness industry.
-You may potentially obtain nationally recognized certifications in group exercise instruction, personal training and coaching.
-Your learning environment will be the state-of-the-art Peterborough Sport and Wellness Centre, located on Fleming College campus grounds.
+Placements can be tailored to your specific career goals or future university plans.
+For example, students have requested placements in hospitals, corporate sites, fitness facilities, chiropractic or physiotherapy settings, and non-profit organizations such as Diabetes Canada and Osteoporosis Canada.
+Class sizes are small and your learning environments feature the latest equipment, technology and facilities, including the state-of-the-art Peterborough Sport and Wellness Centre, located on Fleming College campus grounds.

 Graduates from the Fitness and Health Promotion diploma program will have the required expertise to work in a variety of settings as fitness programmers, personal trainers and lifestyle coaches, in areas such as: